natnael-kiros/E-commerce-node.js/README.md

 # E-Commerce Platform

-This is an ongoing e-commerce project built using Vue.js for the frontend, Express.js for the backend, and MongoDB for the database.
-The project currently includes features for browsing products and searching by category.
-Future plans include adding a shopping cart and login functionalities.
+This is an ongoing e-commerce project built using **Vue.js** for the frontend and **Express.js** with **Node.js** for the backend, utilizing **MongoDB** for the database.
+The project includes features for browsing products, searching by category, a shopping cart for managing purchases, and a secure login system for user authentication.
+Users can also leave product reviews, enhancing the shopping experience.

 ## Features

+- **Browse Products**: Users can explore a wide range of products organized by categories.
-- Browse products by category.
+- **Search Functionality**: Quick and efficient search to find products by keywords.
-- Search for products.
-- Responsive design using Tailwind CSS.

-**Coming soon:**
-- Cart functionality.
-- User authentication and login.
-- Product reviews.
+- **Responsive Design**: Built with Tailwind CSS for an optimal viewing experience across various devices.
+- **Shopping Cart**: Users can add products to their cart, view their selections, and manage their purchases.
+- **User Authentication**: Secure login and registration system for a personalized shopping experience.
+- **Product Reviews**: Allow users to share their experiences and rate products.

 ## Technologies Used

 - **Frontend:** Vue.js
-- **Backend:** Express.js
+- **Backend:** Express.js, Node.js
 - **Database:** MongoDB
+- **HTTP Client:** Axios
 - **Styling:** Tailwind CSS

+---

 ## Screenshots